Dangerous (1935 film): Production

 In 1941, the film was remade as Singapore Woman as a second feature with Brenda Marshall in the lead role.
-It coincidentally utilized some of the sets from The Letter, the 1940 film starring Davis.
+It coincidentally used some of the sets from The Letter, the 1940 film starring Davis.

-Davis won the Academy Award for Best Actress for her performance, but always felt it was a consolation prize for not having been nominated for Of Human Bondage the previous year.
+Davis won the Academy Award for Best Actress for her performance, but always felt it was a consolation prize for not having been nominated for Of Human Bondage the previous year, and believed that Katharine Hepburn should have won the award for her performance in another 1935 film, Alice Adams.
 In 2002, Steven Spielberg anonymously bought the Oscar Davis had won at auction at Sotheby's and returned it to the Academy of Motion Picture Arts and Sciences.
 The statuette had been part of the memorabilia displayed by the Planet Hollywood restaurant chain.

 Critical reception

+Australian film historian John Baxter wrote that Davis’ performance "is an incomparable portrayal of human desolation moderating to hope and triumph...the peak of her performance is a brief scene, in which, to escape a storm, she and Francois Tone run to a barn stacked with bales of hay...the couple face each other in the damp, electrically charged air.
+Davis moves her arms in a gesture of seductive negligence, offers a mockingly companionable half-smile and we understand immediately the combination of sexual desire and malicious contempt for men that is both her mood at the moment and the key to her entire life.

+"Epiphanies are rare in the cinema, and it is to Davis' genius alone that we owe this brief insight into the complexities of human behavior.
+Here is a talent beyond comparison, and nowhere is it more advantageous displayed than in her films of the Thirties."

 The New York Times wrote "That Bette Davis has been unable to match the grim standard she set as Mildred in Of Human Bondage is not to her discredit.
 In Dangerous, she tries again.
 Except for a few sequences where the tension is convincing as well as deadly she fails...Say this for Miss Davis: she seldom lets down."

 Variety wrote "Laird's dialog is adult, intelligent and has a rhythmic beat.
 Davis' performance is fine on the whole, despite a few imperfect moments.
 When called upon to reach an intense dramatic pitch without hysterics, Davis is capable of turning the trick.
 Yet there are moments in Dangerous when a lighter acting mood would be opportune."

 Writing for The Spectator in 1936, Graham Greene gave the film a mixed review.
 Characterizing the story as "poor, [and] the ending atrociously sentimental", and criticizing Margaret Lindsay's portrayal of Gail, Greene also praised Bette Davis for her portrayal of Joyce, and concluded that the film was "a picture to see for [Bette Davis'] sake"—"unusual, but only because of Miss Davis."